A stability theorem for bigraded persistence barcodes: Stability

 \begin{definition} For two finite pseudo-metric spaces $(X, d_X)$ and $(Y, d_Y)$ of the same cardinality, define $\dpgh(X,Y)$ by formula~\eqref{eq_GH_distance_corresp} in which the infimum is taken over bijective correspondences $C$ only. \end{definition}

 Obviously, $\dpgh(X,Y)\geq \dgh(X,Y)$ for any pair of pseudo-metric spaces of the same cardinality.
-The next example shows that for two pseudo-metric spaces $X$ and $Y$ of the same cardinality, the difference between $\dgh(X,Y)$ and $\dpgh(X,Y)$ can be arbitrary large.
+The next example shows that for two pseudo-metric spaces $X$ and $Y$ of the same cardinality, the difference between $\dgh(X,Y)$ and $\dpgh(X,Y)$ can be arbitrarily large.

 \begin{example} Fix $n>2$.
 Let $X$ consist of four vertices of a rectangle in $\mathbb R^2$ with two edges of length~$1$ and diagonals of length~$n$.
 Let $Y$ consist of four vertices of a tetrahedron in $\mathbb R^3$ with the base an equilateral triangle with edges of length~1 and the other three edges of length~$n$.
 See Figure~\ref{fig_dgh_neq_d_prime_GH}.
 It is easy to see that $\dpgh(X,Y)=\frac{1}{2}(n-1)$, while $\dgh(X,Y)=\frac{1}{2}$. \end{example}